Batcombe, Somerset: History

 Batcombe has a war memorial dedicated to those who gave their lives in World War I. The war memorial in Westcombe has engraved on it around 12 names.
 It was originally a family memorial to Henry Ernst in 1913, but it was later converted to a war memorial in 1919.

 In 1933 Batcombe village hall was built next to the village school.
 The hall was constructed largely of timber and built by local villagers.
 By the 1990s the hall's age was beginning to show, and it was clearly rotting.
 In 2001 the hall was demolished, mainly by local people.
 Once the site had been cleared (most of the wood being recycled) the foundations were laid for the new hall.
 The "Batcombe Jubilee Hall" was completed in May 2002, and officially opened by HRH Prince Charles on 25 May 2002.
 The Jubilee Hall is mainly of stone construction, with two sides made of external timber.
 In all the project cost over £500,000.
 The hall is run by the Batcombe Village Hall Trust, a charitable organisation of volunteers.

 The property in Westcombe was historically owned by a single family, the Ernst family who lived in the Georgian country house of Westcombe House.
 Most of the estate was sold in 1927, and divided between two daughters.
 One inherited Westcombe House and the other all the family's wealth.
 The house fell into disrepair, and was demolished in the early 1950s.
 Today the hamlet is home to a small industrial site owned mainly by Milton-Westcombe Farms Limited.
-The largest business operation on site is that of the Bay Tree Food Company, which produces handmade pickled and jam goods sold across the UK.
+The largest business operation on site is that of Westcombe Cheese, which produces handmade cheeses sold across the UK.